CosSlay-Team/runelite-cosslay-plugin/docs/CosSlay.md

 * XP gained incidentally through transport around the game is permitted at all times.
 For example, magic xp from teleports (but not spamming for training!), or woodcutting xp from canoes.
-* Prayer trained by burrying bones may be performed any time you get them as unoted drops.
-Any trayer training invovoling using the bones on an object must be done in Free Time, unless a higher prayer level is required to obtain or wear a piece of Cosplay
+* Prayer trained by burying bones may be performed any time you get them as unnoted drops.
+Any prayer training involving using the bones on an object must be done in Free Time, unless a higher prayer level is required to obtain or wear a piece of Cosplay
 * If the CosSlayer loses a part of their costume, such as to a pker, they must